Local complementation in Banach spaces and its preservation under free constructions: Local complementation relative to a category

 \section{Local complementation relative to a category $\cC_1$}

-We look now at local complementation in a more general framework, when we relativize to some metric-algebraic category $\cC_1\supseteq \cB$.
-When $\cC_1= \cB$, what Lemma~\ref{LemmaLocalCompFreeBanach} states are the different characterizations of local complementation in Banach spaces mentioned in the introduction.
-The other case that we may have in mind is when $\cC_1 = \cM$, so that morphisms become Lipschitz maps instead of operators.
+We now look at local complementation in a more general framework, when we relativize to some metric-algebraic category $\cC_1\supseteq \cB$.
+When $\cC_1= \cB$, what Theorem~\ref{LemmaLocalCompFreeBanach} states are the different characterizations of local complementation in Banach spaces mentioned in the introduction.
+The other case that we have in mind is when $\cC_1 = \cM$, so that morphisms become Lipschitz maps instead of operators.
+But Theorem~\ref{LemmaLocalCompFreeBanach} also applies to categories like $\texttt{Wedges}$, $\texttt{Conv}_0$ or $\mathbb{Q}$-$\texttt{Conv}_0$ mentioned earlier.
+Although each class $\cC$ yields a natural notion of being $\cC$-locally complemented, Theorem \ref{Liplocomp} shows that all these notions are equivalent to being (Banach) locally complemented.